-Using the Powers Within the Patient's Body: Upper Extremity and Trunk
+Using the Powers Within the Patient's Body: Lymphatics and Other Fluids

 This program anticipates being approved for 13-1/2 AOA category 1-A CME credits pending approval by the AOA CCME